AsperaGmbH/xlsx-reader/README.md

 To configure this behavior in detail, e.g. to increase the amount of memory available to the reader, a SharedStringsConfiguration instance can be attached to the ReaderConfiguration instance supplied to the reader's constructor.

+For a full list of supported options and their effects, consult the in-code documentation of SharedStringsConfiguration.

 ```php
 <?php
 use Aspera\Spreadsheet\XLSX\Reader;